 International Living Future Institute CEO Amanda Sturgeon says that biomimicry is one of the keys to great sustainable design.
 To her, the “perfect building” is one that “is really acting as if nature would” and that “has to be a building that really deeply connects people to nature.”
 Architecturally, this means a building that operates in a closed loop system.
 In terms of design, biomimicry can be used to create that essential connection to nature.

-From TerraMai: Google’s Quad Campus features an eye-catching multi-story reclaimed wood sculpture that exemplifies biomimicry
+Google’s Quad Campus features an eye-catching multi-story reclaimed wood sculpture that exemplifies biomimicry

 Imitating nature can be as simple as using wood to connect occupants with natural patterns or as complex as creating entire buildings that use nature-inspired structures.
 Utilizing biomimicry as a platform for creative inspiration will lead to more natural spaces that resonate with occupants and have a lasting impact.